 - i.
-Reviewing remuneration arrangements of senior management, including the Managing Director; - Reviewing and approving any discretionary component of short and long term incentives for the Managing Director and senior executives; - iii.
-Recommending to the Board any increase in the remuneration of existing senior employees of the Company for which Board approval is required; - iv.
-Recommending to the Board the remuneration of new senior executives appointed by the Company; - v.
-The setting of overall guidelines for Human Resources policy, within which Senior Management determines specific policies; and - vi.
+Reviewing remuneration arrangements of senior management, including the Managing Director. - ii.
+Reviewing and approving any discretionary component of short and long term incentives for the Managing Director and senior executives. - iii.
+Recommending to the Board any increase in the remuneration of existing senior employees of the Company for which Board approval is required. - iv.
+Recommending to the Board the remuneration of new senior executives appointed by the Company. - v.
+The setting of overall guidelines for Human Resources policy, within which Senior Management determines specific policies. - vi.
 Reviewing the performance of the Board and its sub-committees, with the advice of external parties if appropriate.

 The Committee has met two times in the last twelve months.
 In addition, matters for consideration by the Committee have been dealt with during various Board meetings, where Remuneration Committee members were in attendance.
-The Managing Director, Marketing and Retail Operations Manager, and Chief Financial Officer are employed by the Company under contracts with no specific duration, with a minimum termination notice period of six months, and are eligible for their statutory employee entitlements upon termination.
-No such employment contracts exist for the Non-Executive Directors.
+The Managing Director and Marketing Manager have a minimum termination notice period of six months.